 The usual range for NH-D15 is always 19-25 dBA, whereas, for the Kraken Z63, it is 22-40 dBA.
 That is why, if you prefer low noise, the Noctua NH-D15 is the clear winner out here.
-Also, Check out the battle-tested comparisons between Samsung SSD 980 Pro and Samsung 980.
+But none of these coolers are no match against the best fanless coolers.

 4. Socket Compatibility

 Before you make a single choice between these two coolers, you need to verify the type of sockets each of them is compatible with.

 Brands these days always try to produce universally compatible components.
 The same goes for the CPU coolers.
 CPU cooler brands try to make sure that their models are compatible with most CPU sockets.
 But somehow, some models miss out on some specific socket.
 So you should check if the cooler is compatible with your CPU.